How to Get a Loan with Bad Credit

 Join a Credit Union

 Joining a credit union is another great way to avoid the pain points of securing small loans for bad credit.
-At a traditional bank or lending office, loans for people with bad credit are usually solely based off of the applicant’s credit score.
+At a traditional bank or lending office, loans for people with bad credit are usually based off of the applicant’s credit score.
 Credit unions do things a little differently.

 When you are a member of a credit union and you apply for a loan, the review process takes into account several different factors, not just your score.
 Credit unions may consider your length of employment, your debt-to-income ratio, and other components of your overall financial health.